This is Golfer Geeks’

 Review of the

-Sound/ Feel: (A) Great sound and feel, exactly what a better player would expect, softer on the short shots when needed.
+Sound/ Feel: (A) Great sound and feel, exactly what a better player would expect, soft enough on short shots.

 Who are the